 Can International Students Stay in Quebec After Graduation?

-Quebec is an ideal choice for international students who want to have a rewarding and diverse educational experience.
-With its famous universities, cheaper cost of living, and multilingual culture, they can learn more culturally and linguistically.
-So, consider this city’s institutions listed above if you want to pursue a degree in Canada!
+Quebec is an ideal choice for international students who want a rewarding and diverse educational experience.
+With its famous universities, comparatively affordable cost of living, and multilingual culture, students can grow academically, culturally, and linguistically.
+Consider this province’s institutions listed above if you want to pursue a degree in Canada!